+If you are confused or unhappy about any incidents in school the Headteacher will welcome a meeting in order to clarify events and/or provide support

+Headteacher or Deputy

+Meetings can be arranged by telephoning or visiting our Reception staff.

+A telephone conversation appointment with either the Head or Deputy may be offered to expedite matters.

+• Teachers:

-- Parents wishing to meet formally with staff should do so through the Headteacher so that a mutually agreed time is set and staff time with pupils is not interrupted.
-Similarly, appointments can be made at the school office, or by telephone, to meet with the Headteacher - Teachers are often available at the start of the day for informal discussion e.g. to pass on information - If you are confused or unhappy about any incidents in school the Headteacher will welcome a meeting in order to clarify events and/or provide support - In line with LA policies, Governors will not tolerate any staff being exposed to any form of aggressive or threatening behaviour.
+Parents wishing to meet formally with staff should do so through the Headteacher so that a mutually agreed time is set and staff time with pupils is not interrupted.
+The most convenient time would be the end of the school day.

+- In line with LA policies, Governors will not tolerate any staff being exposed to any form of aggressive or threatening behaviour.
 Staff are instructed not to continue conversation in such circumstances.
-The Headteacher and Governors will follow up as appropriate. - Everyday queries can often be made by telephone to the school office through our Admin staff - o Lunch or trip payments can be made at the Reception desk
+The Headteacher and Governors will follow up as appropriate. - Everyday queries can often be answered by telephoning school and speaking to our Reception staff.